 Welcome to The House of Agnes

-The House of Agnes is Grade Two 'Star' Listed and dates back to the 15th Century.
-It was referred to by name in Charles Dickens’ novel ‘David Copperfield’ as the House of Agnes Whitfield who eventually became David’s second wife.
+The House of Agnes dates back to the 15th Century.
+It was referred to by name in Charles Dickens’ novel ‘David Copperfield’ as the House of Agnes Wickfield who eventually became David’s second wife.

-Centrally located, it has the largest walled garden in Canterbury and free off-road parking.
+Centrally located, this beautiful Bed and Breakfast has the largest walled garden in Canterbury and free off-road parking.
 Only 200m from Canterbury West train station and a short walk from the Cathedral, the Marlowe Theatre, restaurants and shops, the main-house has eight boutique-style rooms individually themed on great cities of the world.
-All are stylishly furnished and with an abundance of amenities including flat-screen TV, DVD player, free Wi-Fi, hairdryer and a well stocked beverage tray.
+All are stylishly furnished and with an abundance of amenities.

-a sleek interior design enhanced with interesting artwork
+a sleek interior design enhanced with tasteful artwork

 and soft furnishings, providing guests with the stylish